 Celebrate Small Successes

 Never forget to celebrate your progress, even if it is small.
 Everything you’re working on is split into smaller steps and parts and that’s very normal for most goals.
-Keeping motivated is really tough if you keep overwhelming yourself with the overarching grand goal.
+Staying motivated is really tough if you keep overwhelming yourself with the overarching grand goal.

-You’ll lose motivation very quickly if you focus so much on the failure or mistakes and forget to recognize your progress.
+You’ll lose motivation very quickly if you focus so much on failure or mistakes and forget to recognize your progress.
 We don’t mean just tracking a task you’ve completed either.
 Recognizing your progress is looking at the bigger picture and realizing how far you’ve come from point A to point Z.

 For some reason, we tend to skip to the good part, the end result, or the final destination.
 It’s human nature.
 However, keeping motivation will fade easily with this mentality because you’ll beat yourself up for not getting there.
 You’re setting yourself up for more failure.
 Instead of jumping the gun, start feeling satisfied with your little successes and achievements.